simpleinjector/Documentation/source/lifetimes.rst

 The default behavior of *Simple Injector* is to **not** keep track of instances and to **not** dispose them.
 The scoped lifestyles on the other hand are the exceptions to this rule.
 Although most of your services should be registered either as :ref:`Transient <Transient>` or :ref:`Singleton <Singleton>`, scoped lifestyles are especially useful for implementing patterns such as the `Unit of Work <http://martinfowler.com/eaaCatalog/unitOfWork.html>`_.

-.. _PerWebRequest:
+.. __PerWebRequest:
-.. _WebRequest:
+.. __WebRequest:

 Per Web Request
 ===============

+.. container:: Note

-**Only one instance will be created by the container per web request and the instance will be disposed when the web request ends (unless specified otherwise).**
+    Only one instance will be created by the container per web request and the instance will be disposed when the web request ends (unless specified otherwise).

 The `ASP.NET Integration NuGet Package <https://nuget.org/packages/SimpleInjector.Integration.Web>`_ is available (and available as **SimpleInjector.Integration.Web.dll** in the default download here on CodePlex) contains *RegisterPerWebRequest* extension methods and a *WebRequestLifestyle* class that enable easy *Per Web Request* registrations: